ronnyhdez/drawer/docs/index.md

 ## How this site was built?

 This site is hosted in GitHub.
-Just create your repo, go to configuration and enable github pages.
+I just created the repo, went to configuration and enabled github pages.

 Then, with a bit of help of [mkdocs](https://www.mkdocs.org/) and the [material theme](https://squidfunk.github.io/mkdocs-material/) the site came to life.

-And now all my [Rmarkdown](https://rmarkdown.rstudio.com/) fit in this site!
+And now all my [Rmarkdown](https://rmarkdown.rstudio.com/) notes fits in this site!

-Also, I was kind of ["obstinado"](https://www.linguee.com/english-spanish/search?source=spanish&query=obstinado) having to repeat a couple of steps for each note that I wanted to deploy, so I created some (around 3) R functions to deal with this workflow and put everything together in a small R package that I called [docmaker](https://github.com/ronnyhdez/docmaker) (Available just on GitHub)
+Also, I was kind of ["obstinado"](https://www.linguee.com/english-spanish/search?source=spanish&query=obstinado) having to repeat a couple of steps for each note that I wanted to deploy, so I created some R functions (around 3) to deal with this workflow and put everything together in a small R package that I called [docmaker](https://github.com/ronnyhdez/docmaker) (Available just on GitHub)

-If you are new to this kind of documentation, I recommend you to check at least the package documentation, so you can find how to set-up everything to create your own site.
+If you are new to this kind of documentation, I recommend you to check at least the package documentation, so you can find how to set-up everything to create your own site and give some freedom to your documentation.

 ## Who am I?